kinkou/configurist/README.md

         minLength: 1
 ```

-Save the schema to `config/configurist_schemas/default.yml` where the gem will find and auto-load it.
+Save the schema to `config/configurist_schemas/default.yml` inside your Rails app directory where the gem will find and auto-load it.

-Make your models configurable:
+Now, make your models configurable:

 ```ruby
 class Organization < ApplicationRecord